 But equally important is using technology for tracking and synching counts.
-Using inventory management programs can eliminate a lot of the headache associated with stock counting.
+Using inventory management programs can eliminate a lot of the headaches associated with stock counting.

 Luckily, modern point of sale systems like KORONA POS include these capabilities.
-Every time a purchase, exchange, and return is made in-store or through your eCommerce site, your stock will automatically adjust to the right levels.
-Plus, with predictive stock level widgets, auto-reordering, and in-depth notifications, you will never have to worry about organizing your small business inventory.
+Every time a purchase, exchange, or return is made in-store or through your eCommerce site, your stock will automatically adjust to the right levels.
+Plus, with predictive stock-level widgets, auto-reordering, and in-depth notifications, you will never have to worry about organizing your small business inventory.